i-MSCP/plugins/incubator/PhpSwitcher/README.md

 The versions supported by the PHP compiler are the last which were available when this plugin version has been released.
 This means that by default, the PHP versions provided by this script can be lower than the last that have been released on the PHP site.
 In such case, you can use the **--force-last** command line option which tells the PHP compiler to download the last released versions.
-However, you must be aware that the PHP compiler could fail to apply the set of patches on these versions.
+However, you must be aware that the PHP compiler could fail to apply the needed patches on these versions.
 In such a case, you should create a ticket on our bug tracker using the provided output.

 Supported PHP versions are: **php4.4**, **php5.2**, **php5.3**, **php5.4**, **php5.5** and **php5.6**.

-Be aware that even if supported, it is not recommended to install versions that have reached their end of life.
+**Warning:** Even if supported, it is not recommended to install PHP versions that have reached their end of life.
 You should really think before providing those versions since they can cause several security issues.

 ##### Changes made on PHP versions